jcagarcia/grape-idempotency/README.md

 If you want to avoid this functionality, and you want the gem handles the potential `Redis` exceptions, you have the option to configure the gem for handling these `Redis` exceptions.
 Please refer to the [manage_redis_exceptions](#manage_redis_exceptions) configuration property.

+🚨 WARNING: If a `Redis` exception appears AFTER performing the wrapped code, nothing will be re-raised.
+The process will continue working and the response will be returned to the consumer of your API.
+However, a `409 Conflict` response can be returned to your consumer if it retried the same call with the same idempotency key.
+This is because the gem was not able to associate the response of the original request to the original idempotency key because those connectivity issues.

 ## Configuration 🪚

 In addition to the storage aspect, you have the option to supply additional configuration details to tailor the gem to the specific requirements of your project.